 - IV.
-SEVERAL DEFENDANTS' PRE-EXISTING RELATIONSHIPS WITH RUSSIA AND RUSSIAN OLIGARCHS PROVIDED FERTILE GROUND FOR A CONSPIRACY - 64.
-Trump, several Trump Associates,\ and Assange's long-standing personal, professional, and financial ties to Russia and numerous individuals closely linked to the Russian government provided fertile ground for a conspiracy between Defendants to interfere in the 2016 elections. - 65.
-Trump's Business Connections to Russia: As early as the 1980s, the Soviet Union paid for Trump to travel to Moscow to discuss a potential development project-a pattern which continued into the 1990s and 2000s.
-In the mid-1990s, Trump negotiated with Russian government officials over potential real estate developments in Moscow.
-Beginning in 2003, Trump engaged in multiple real estate deals with the Bayrock Group, a firm founded and run by Soviet emigres, who reportedly had close ties to the Russian government and Russian organized crime.
-In 2004, Trump negotiated with the Deputy Mayor of Moscow over a potential real estate development.
-In the mid-2000s, Trump partnered with wealthy Russian-Canadian businessmen to develop real estate in Toronto.
-And in 2006, Trump contracted with the Russian Standard Corporation, a Moscow-based entity that owns and operates the Miss Russia beauty pageant, to allow the winner of the pageant to compete in Trump's Miss Universe pageant, an action that had not been taken since at least 2002.
-In 2008, Trump sold a Palm Beach, Florida mansion to a Russian oligarch for a \$54 million profit.
-In 2013, Trump established a business relationship with Russian oligarch Aras Agalarov, a close ally of Putin, to bring the Miss Universe pageant to Russia and work on plans to develop a Trump-branded project in Moscow.
-Trump's efforts to develop real estate in Russia continued into May of 2016-several months into Trump's presidential campaign.
-And throughout this 30-year history, Trump sought out wealthy Russian buyers for his condominiums in the United States and abroad.
+SEVERAL DEFENDANTS' PRE-EXISTING RELATIONSHIPS WITH RUSSIA AND RUSSIAN OLIGARCHS PROVIDED FERTILE GROUND FOR A CONSPIRACY - 63.
+Trump, several Trump Associates, and Assange's long-standing personal, professional, and financial ties to Russia and numerous individuals closely linked to the Russian government provided fertile ground for a conspiracy between Defendants to interfere in the 2016 elections. - 64.
+Trump's Business Connections to Russia: As early as the 1980s, the Soviet Union paid for Trump to travel to Moscow to discuss a potential development project-a pattern which continued into the 1990s and 2000s.2 In the mid-1990s, Trump negotiated with Russian government officials over potential real estate developments in Moscow.3 Beginning in 2003,

-\ &quot;Trump Associates" refers to the Trump advisors and confidents named as Defendants herein: Trump, Jr., Manafort, Kushner, Stone, and Papadopoulos.
-During the 2016 Presidential campaign, these individuals acted as agents of, and their acts are attributable to, the Trump Campaign.
+^{ &}quot;Trump Associates" refers to the Trump advisors and confidants named as Defendants herein: Trump, Jr., Manafort, Kushner, Stone, and Papadopoulos.